MacMannes/stackmob-docs/rest/api-docs.md

 ]
 ```

-The `X-StackMob-Relations` header tells StackMob the the author key corresponds to the user schema.
+The `X-StackMob-Relations` header tells StackMob that the author key corresponds to the user schema.
 It's structured like a query string, and each field containing a json subobject must be included.
 Here's a more complex example to show how it works more than one level deep.
 Say that the `user` schema has a one to many relation to the `user` schema called `friends`.

 Request URL: